FM 108 Gold 'N Great

 (CJCA chart courtesy Russ Horton)

-After 1970s stints at CHFI-FM and CKEY, Paulson moved to CKQT-FM in Oshawa, Ont. in 1982.
+After 1970s stints at CHFI-FM and CKEY, Paulson moved to CKQT-FM in Oshawa, Ontario, in 1982.
 The following year, Paulson began an eight-year stay at oldies outlet FM 108.
 In 1991, he moved a few kilometres down the QEW from Burlington to Oakville for a lengthy stint at AM 740.
 This gentle, friendly man with the quiet wit was still doing a couple of weekly shows there when he died February 13, 2007.
 He was 67.

-Enjoy Paulson - and Roger Ward with the BN Report - at FM 108 here.
+Enjoy Paulson - and Roger Ward

 (The Dale Johnson Collection)